Dreem-Organization/dosed/README.md

 #### 3. Training and testing

-The jupyter notebook *train\_and\_evaluate\_dosed.ipynb* goes through the training process with more detail, describing all important training parameters.
+The jupyter notebook *train\_and\_evaluate\_dosed.ipynb* goes through the training process in detail, describing all important training parameters.
 It also explains how to generate predictions, and provides a plot of a spindle detection.